SlayyedGuy/Flappy-Bird/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.
 For more information, please refer to the `LICENSE` file.

 ---